 Given their typical past experience as teachers and principals, supervisors might be expected to readily recognize high quality instruction.
 However, some districts only recently adopted new protocols and frameworks for defining high quality instruction that were not familiar to supervisors from their time as principals.
 Des Moines, for example, implemented an approach called Schools for Rigor in some schools, providing intensive training and resources focused on increasing the rigor of students' academic work.
 In these schools principal supervisors noted that they had to relearn how to observe the classrooms.
 In other cases, principals and supervisors recognized their limited ability to identify whether teachers were teaching appropriate content at the appropriate grade level in the context of the Common Core State Standards.
 This was especially true for core subjects such as mathematics and literacy.
 In Baltimore, supervisors realized they had to spend some time familiarizing themselves with the math content before they could assess whether teachers were teaching at grade level.
-In Broward, a supervisor described attending numerous literacy conferences to help him identify grade-appropriate instruction, developing a shared, district-wide understanding remains an ongoing challenge.
+In Broward, a supervisor described attending numerous literacy conferences to help him identify grade-appropriate instruction in reading.
+Thus, although individual supervisors may recognize high-quality instruction, developing a shared, district-wide understanding remains an ongoing challenge.